measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 The `get` method retrieves from the `events` web service the JSON data associated to the task.
 The semantic of this data depends on the type of task.
+The arguments are an authentication structure and a callback.
-The `Error` parameter indicates whether there was an error and the `string` parameter is a serialized JSON containing task data.
+The callback receives three parameters.
+The `Error` parameter indicates whether there was an error.
+The `Auth` parameter is a possibly updated authentication structure.
+The `string` parameter is a serialized JSON containing task data.

 The `accept` method accepts the task.
+The arguments are an authentication structure and a callback.
+The callback takes two parameters.
 The `Error` parameter indicates whether there was an error.
+The `Auth` parameter is a possibly-updated authentication structure.

 The `reject` method rejects the task.
+The arguments are an authentication structure and a callback.
+The callback takes two parameters.
 The `Error` parameter indicates whether there was an error.
+The `Auth` parameter is a possibly-updated authentication structure.

 The `done` method informs the orchestrator that a task is done.
+The arguments are an authentication structure and a callback.
+The callback takes two parameters.
 The `Error` parameter indicates whether there was an error.
+The `Auth` parameter is a possibly-updated authentication structure.

 # GUARANTEES